 Nonetheless, passenger boats are still popular in some mountainous regions, such as Western Hubei and Chongqing (the Three Gorges area), where railways are few and road access to many towns is inconvenient.

 1. Yangtze Cruise: It passes the grand Three Gorges from Baidi (White Emperor Town), Fengjie County in the west to Nanjinguan Pass, Yichang in the east, a total of 193 km.
 Scenery en route are hundreds of relic and cultural sights and breath-taking natural attractions.

 2. Li River Cruise: The 84 kilometers waterway from Guilin to Yangshuo covers some of the finest scenery around the world, which is a main tourist draw in Guilin.

-3. Cruise along the Beijing-Hangzhou Grand Canal: Scenery on the way is mainly the unique water villages in south China and China’s rolling tranquil countryside.
+3. Cruise along the Beijing-Hangzhou Grand Canal: Scenery on the way is mainly the unique water villages in north asia China and China’s rolling tranquil countryside.

 Many convenient modes of transport are available in urban areas of China.
 Public buses, metros, taxies, bicycles are the most common options for people to choose.